PIK-LPJmL/lpjmlkit/vignettes/lpjml-data.md

     than one band or more than one time step.

     ``` r
-    # Export the first time step as a RasterLayer from the raster package.
+    # Export the first time step as a RasterLayer object from the raster package.
     as_raster(runoff, subset = list(time = 1))
     # class      : RasterLayer
     # dimensions : 280, 720, 201600  (nrow, ncol, ncell)